smartdevicelink/sdl_evolution/proposals/NNNN-Update-vehicle-data-TurnSignal.md

 ## Motivation

 In order to partner with more diverse app partners, we need to provide additional sets of vehicle data items through SDL.
 This goes in line with commitment to enhance SDL with even richer vehicle data content.
-Hazard lights information is useful for Emergency apps and Insurance apps to know if vehicle/driver needs any assistance.
+Hazard lights information is useful for Emergency apps and Insurance apps to know if a vehicle/driver needs any assistance.

 ## Proposed Solution
 We need to add `hazardLights` to `TurnSignal` for `GetVehicleData`, `SubscribeVehicleData`, `UnsubscribeVehicleData` & `OnVehicleData` RPCs.
 Following are the changes needed in MOBILE_API and HMI_API: